savkorlev/DiscordReacts/README.md

 This script uses the Chrome browser together with its driver.
 The archive includes the driver but Chrome itself must be installed separately.
 The driver and Chrome versions must match in order for the script to run.
-The script was tested on the attached driver version 100.0.4896.60.
+The script was tested on the attached driver version 100.0.4896.60 that supports Chrome version 100.
 The newest driver can also be downloaded separately from the official website: [ChromeDriver](https://chromedriver.storage.googleapis.com/index.html).